-Congested Corridors Program funds will only fund the construction component of a project.
-Projects will be considered for funding only if at time of adoption, the projects have completed the environmental process in accordance with California Environmental Quality Act and the National Environmental Policy Act, if the project is federalized.
-Caltrans implemented projects will require an approved Project Report.
+Congested Corridors Program funds will only fund the construction component of a capital project.
+A project will be considered for funding only if at time of adoption, the project has completed a project level environmental process in accordance with California Environmental Quality Act (CEQA) and, if the project is federalized, the National Environmental Policy Act (NEPA).
+An exception may be made for small projects, or smaller project modes that are part of a larger project.
+For these small projects, environmental must be completed within 6 months of program adoption.
+Funds will not be allocated to any portion of a larger project until all project modes of the project have completed the environmental process.